lopezpdvn/lopezpdvn.github.io/pages/resume.md

 ## Objective

-Software Development Engineer interested in web and large scale systems
+Software Development Engineer interested in large scale systems and the Web.

 ## Education